Chinese room: Brain simulator reply

 Suppose that the program simulated in fine detail the action of every neuron in the brain of a Chinese speaker.
 This strengthens the intuition that there would be no significant difference between the operation of the program and the operation of a live human brain.

 Searle replies that such a simulation does not reproduce the important features of the brain—its causal and intentional states.
-Searle is adamant that "human mental phenomena [are] dependent on actual physical–chemical properties of actual human brains."
+He is adamant that "human mental phenomena [are] dependent on actual physical–chemical properties of actual human brains."
 Moreover, he argues:

-Two variations on the brain simulator reply are the China brain and the brain-replacement scenario.

 China brain

-What if we ask each citizen of China to simulate one neuron, using the telephone system to simulate the connections between axons and dendrites?
+What if we ask each citizen of China to simulate one neuron, using the telephone system, to simulate the connections between axons and dendrites?
 In this version, it seems obvious that no individual would have any understanding of what the brain might be saying.
 It is also obvious that this system would be functionally equivalent to a brain, so if consciousness is a function, this system would be conscious.